Worklytics/psoxy/docs/sources/dropbox-business/README.md

-# Dropbox
+# Dropbox Business

-Dropbox connector through Psoxy requires a Dropbox Application created in Dropbox Console.
+The Dropbox Business connector through Psoxy requires a Dropbox Application created in Dropbox Console.
 The application does not require to be public, and it needs to have the following scopes to support all the operations for the connector:

-- files.metadata.read: for file listing and revision
+- `files.metadata.read` : for file listing and revision
-- members.read: member listing
+- `members.read` : member listing
-- events.read: event listing
+- `events.read` : event listing
-- groups.read: group listing
+- `groups.read` : group listing

 1. Go to https://www.dropbox.com/apps and Build an App
 2. Then go https://www.dropbox.com/developers to enter in `App Console` to configure your app